tanvir-abid/SpendWise/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/yourusername/SpendWise/blob/main/LICENSE) file for details.
+See the [LICENSE](https://github.com/tabvir-abid/SpendWise/blob/main/LICENSE) file for details.

 ## Contact

-For inquiries or support, contact us at contact@spendwise.com.
-Visit our website at [www.spendwise.com](https://www.spendwise.com) for more information.
+For inquiries or support, contact us at tanviraht0@gmail.com.
+Visit our website at [https://tanvir-abid.github.io/Portfolio/]for more information.